MehdiLouzar/IndustriaV4/README.md

 ### Sample data

-After starting the backend once so Hibernate can create the schema, you can load the sample dataset with the helper script:
+Run the backend at least once so Hibernate can create the schema, then load the sample dataset with the helper script.
+If the tables are missing, the script prints a reminder to start the backend first:
 ```bash
 ./scripts/init_db.sh
 ```